Quantum Circuit Evolution on NISQ Devices: Experimental Evaluation

 \subsection{Experiments}

-All models were tested for 10 qubits on both simulation software provided by the \textit{qiskit} library and actual quantum hardware \textit{IBMQ Manhattan, Toronto} and \textit{Paris}.
-Here, the respective left-hand plot exhibits the comparison between runs on real machines and simulation and the right-hand shows the same simulation runs in later generations.
-The runs are represented in energy versus generation where in each figure we show mean and variance of multiple runs.
-Additionally, to gain more insight into the actual behavior we also obtained histograms indicating which gates and evolutionary operations contributed to the optimization process.
+For our experiments, we used the IBMQ Manhattan, Toronto and Paris hardware backends alongside the qiskit state vector simulator.
+All circuits had 10 qubits. \cref{fig:TFI,fig:SK} show lowest energy per generation for each platform; the right-hand side plot shows only the simulation runs for more generations.
+The energy is plotted as mean and variance of 5 evolution runs.
+Additionally, to gain more insight into the algorithm's choices, we recorded which gates and evolutionary operations contributed positively to the optimization process, shown as a histogram in \cref{fig:op_usage}.
 Overall, we find our algorithm to perform well on all posed problems dealing both with entanglement requirements and local minima.
-The histograms indicate intelligent circuit design both in gate and operation choice and mostly confirms initial intuitions about which rotations are useful for certain tasks.
-We also observe a slight reduction in performance on quantum hardware as soon as multi-qubit gates are required for optimization.
+The histograms indicate intelligent circuit design both in gate and operation choice, mostly reflecting our intuitions about which rotations are useful for certain tasks.
+We observe a slight reduction in performance on quantum hardware as soon as multi-qubit gates are required for optimization.

 \paragraph{Results}